bobdadada/cavag/docs/gaussbeam.md

 & \overset{(17)}\rightarrow(\omega',R')\overset{(16)}\rightarrow(\omega'_0,s')
 \end{aligned}
 $$
 one can get radius and position of the waist of the Gaussian beam after passing through the thin lens.
+This is the same for any mode of Hermite-Gaussian.

-#### transformation by a mirror
+#### Transformation by a mirror

 <div style="text-align:center"><img src="_assets/picture/model/model_gb_mirror.svg" alt="transformation of H-G by thin mirror"></div>